ajbanjara/Wireshark/Protocols/uftp.md

 ## Display Filter

+(210210 - at this time, each version is split out into a separate dissector)
-A complete list of UFTP display filter fields can be found in the [display filter reference](http://www.wireshark.org/docs/dfref/u/uftp.html)
+A complete list of UFTP display filter fields can be found in the display filter reference - [uftp](http://www.wireshark.org/docs/dfref/u/uftp.html), [uftp4](http://www.wireshark.org/docs/dfref/u/uftp4.html), [uftp5](http://www.wireshark.org/docs/dfref/u/uftp5.html)

 Show only the UFTP based traffic:

 ```
- uftp
+ uftp or uftp4 or uftp5
 ```

 ## Capture Filter